Breaking News | 11,487 pass teachers’ professional qualifying exam

 The Teachers Registration Council of Nigeria (TRCN) has said 11,487 candidates passed its annual Professional Qualifying Examination conducted recently across the country.

-Registrar/Chief Executive of TRCN, Prof. Josiah Ajiboye, made this known on Friday in Abuja while briefing newsmen on the achievements recorded by the Council.
+Registrar/Chief Executive of TRCN, Prof. Josiah Ajiboye, made this known yesterday in Abuja while briefing newsmen on the achievements recorded by the council.

 He said a total of 17,602 candidates sat for the examination that qualifies one as professional teacher.